apotatounit/Flex-SDK/examples/i2c_bme280/README.md

 3. The FlexSense device reads the latest uncompensated Humidity measurement from the BME280 sensor.
 4. The latest measurement is scheduled for satellite transmission.
 5. Steps 3 and 4 are repeated on a fixed schedule of MESSAGES_PER_DAY.

+> [!TIP]
+> The I2C interface operates at 3.3V while the minimum voltage output that can be supplied by FlexSense is 5V.
+To ensure safe and reliable operation, the connected I2C slave device must be powered externally at 3.3V.